mrxdragan95/africa-osint/README.md

 *“African art is functional; it serves a purpose.
 It's not a dormant.
 It's not a means to collect the largest cheering section.
 It should be healing, a source a joy.
 Spreading positive vibrations.”*
 *-- Mos Def*

+1. Where does Ikhlas live in?
+Hint: "Social Network" and try to searching "IkhlasOtoo"
+2. Where was this profile of the picture like African Sculpture art from?
+3. Where does Ikhlas's sister reside?
+4. Where the sister's boyfriend is off to?
+5. Who is the TryHackMe owner, person's full name, and where this person has been living?

+# Task 3

+## Third Challenge

 1. Where the IP Owner 154[.]73[.]167[.]188 is from?
 2. Decode the following elements: NDEuMTg5LjE5Mi4w in order to find out what is the country's currency?
 3. Decode the following; <)un;9e^g3;H-+]AQ2Pb<)umdA5t?N:fK,3 - to identify the Latitude and Longitude encoded?